Andrzej Paczkowski

-Prof. Andrzej Paczkowski (born 1 October 1938 in Krasnystaw) is a Polish historian.
-Professor of Collegium Civitas, director of Modern History Studies in the Political Institute of Polish Academy of Sciences, member of Collegium of Institute of National Remembrance.
+Andrzej Paczkowski (born 1 October 1938, Krasnystaw) is a Polish historian, who is Professor of Collegium Civitas, director of Modern History Studies in the Political Institute of Polish Academy of Sciences, and member of Collegium of Institute of National Remembrance.

-In 1960 he finished studies at the history department of the University of Warsaw.
-In 1966 Paczkowski defended his doctorate thesis, and was habilitated in 1975.
-In 1990 he was given the professor degree.
+In 1960, he finished studies at the history department of the University of Warsaw.
+In 1966, Paczkowski defended his doctoral thesis, and was habilitated in 1975.
+In 1990, he became a professor.

-In 1974-1995 (for 7 terms) he was a president of the Polish Mountaineering Association (Polski Związek Alpinizmu).
+Between 1974 and 1995 (for 7 terms), he served as president of the Polish Mountaineering Association (Polski Związek Alpinizmu).